 We aim to provide you with the legal knowledge, intellectual rigour and practical legal skills you will need in today’s competitive graduate market.
 This will equip you for a range of professions, within the legal field and beyond.

 Our staff publish world-class research which they use to inform the teaching that goes on in the School.
 We have a long record of excellence and innovation in teaching informed by both our student-centred ethos and our research.
-In the 2016 National Student Survey, 97% of our students found the course intellectually stimulating.

 The School of Law is located in Headington Hill Hall, a handsome nineteenth century building, set in its own beautiful gardens just a five-minute walk from the University’s main Gipsy Lane site and the brand new John Henry Brookes Building.